Mergers and Acquisitions: A Legal Guide

 There are also rules that determine the obligations of listed companies regarding the disclosure of information to the market.
 These are the Disclosure and Transparency Rules.
 These, and other important details, are in the FCA Handbook.

-There can be a whole range of motives that drive M&A. They can be for growth purposes, or as a defensive manoeuvre.
+There can be a whole range of motives that drive mergers and acquisitions.
+They can be for growth purposes, or as a defensive manoeuvre.
 Companies may merge with or acquire others for strategic reasons, to spread risk or to adapt to changing industry trends.

 Combining two companies can unlock hidden value, combining resources and experiences.